-3. Constant voltage charging is the preferred method for charging batteries in standby use, where the same voltage is applied to the battery throughout the charging process irrespective of the battery state of charge (SOC).
+The preferred method for charging batteries in standby use is constant voltage charging where the same voltage is applied to the battery throughout the charging process irrespective of the battery state of charge (SOC).
 With a discharged battery, because of the potential difference between the charger and the battery, the recharge current is initially high and tapers off as the battery voltage and SOC increases.
-This results in the battery being partially recharged quickly, but it requires prolonged charging to obtain a fully charged state.
+This results in the battery being partially recharged quickly but it requires prolonged charging in order to obtain a fully charged state.